nishu88/KSP-IPH-2019-table15/README.md

 facial recognition for missing person.txt has the entire synopsis of the project <br/>

 # HOW TO RUN <br/>
-The manin.ipynb file has the entire code for training and testing Every cell is commented to explain what each cell does </br>
+The manin.ipynb file has the entire code for training and testing<br/>
+Every cell is commented to explain what each cell does </br>

 The cells run  datacropping, facial feature extraction, training using cnn, and testing on the embeddings<br/>

+Cell 1 - Runs the data crop, applies opencv techniques and find the face within the picture and crops it <br/>
+Cell 2 - Runs renaming of the file to suitable way <br/>
+Cell 3 - Runs facial extraction using LBHP and HOG, and extracts the features using CNN <br/>
+Cell 4 - Runs the testing of image and finds the most closest match from the test folder <br/>

 ## Libraries Used